achillesn/smart-cedar/_posts/Songs/2020-03-26-the-awakening-of-the-shadows.md

 <iframe src="https://player.vimeo.com/video/399672850" width="1200" height="800" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 Nobody knows
-What lies behind dreams
+what lies behind dreams.
 Nobody knows

 Nobody knows
-What happens when the shadows awake
+what happens when the shadows awake
-And slowly they fold the light
+and slowly they fold the light
-That gave them birth
+that gave them birth
-Like waves
+like waves
-Playful through thunder
+playful through thunder
 Like rays
-Piercing the core of the cosmos
+piercing the core of the cosmos

 From light comes shadow
 The same light that nurtures them